MaryJoyBallon/infrastructure-bicep/LandingZone/modules/keyvault/keyvault/README.md

 Notes:

-- **enableSoftDelete** - The property "enableSoftDelete" can be set to false only for creating new vault.
-Enabling the 'soft delete' functionality is an irreversible action.
+- **enableSoftDelete** - Enabling the 'soft delete' functionality is an irreversible action.
+Once set to `true`, this property cannot be reverted to `false`.

-- **enablePurgeProtection** - The property "enablePurgeProtection" cannot be set to false.
-Enabling the purge protection for a vault is an irreversible action.
+- **enablePurgeProtection** - Enabling the 'purge protection' for a vault is an irreversible action.
+Once set to `true`, this property cannot be reverted to `false`.